oconnorb/O4-Tools/README.md

 # Swift ToO wrapper:

+The file Swift_ToO_API_Submission_Notebook.ipynb allows for submitting a ToO in a Jupyter Notebook format - **this is the preferred method and is easiest to verify** - automic submission as below could be tricky.

 To submit multiple Swift ToOs from a text file with columns of: #srcname ra dec mag filter

 To run the code in terminal use: